seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Enter NESTOR*

 **NESTOR**
-Go, bear Patroclus’ body to Achilles;
+Go, bear Patroclus' body to Achilles;
 And bid the snail-paced Ajax arm for shame.
 There is a thousand Hectors in the field:
 Now here he fights on Galathe his horse,
-And there lacks work; anon he’s there afoot,
+And there lacks work; anon he's there afoot,
 And there they fly or die, like scaled sculls
 Before the belching whale; then is he yonder,
 And there the strawy Greeks, ripe for his edge,
-Fall down before him, like the mower’s swath:
+Fall down before him, like the mower's swath:
 Here, there, and every where, he leaves and takes,
 Dexterity so obeying appetite
 That what he will he does, and does so much
-That proof is call’d impossibility.
+That proof is call'd impossibility.

 *Enter ULYSSES*

 **ULYSSES**
 O, courage, courage, princes! great Achilles
 Is arming, weeping, cursing, vowing vengeance:
-Patroclus’ wounds have roused his drowsy blood,
+Patroclus' wounds have roused his drowsy blood,
 Together with his mangled Myrmidons,
-That noseless, handless, hack’d and chipp’d, come to him,
+That noseless, handless, hack'd and chipp'd, come to him,
 Crying on Hector.
 Ajax hath lost a friend
-And foams at mouth, and he is arm’d and at it,
+And foams at mouth, and he is arm'd and at it,
 Roaring for Troilus, who hath done to-day
 Mad and fantastic execution,
 Engaging and redeeming of himself